-The Division management staff which included Unit supervisors and managers reviewed last FY year's

-Budget items line by line and adjusted each expenditure based on project needs for FY2018/19.
+The Division management staff, which included Unit supervisors and managers, reviewed last fiscal year's budget line by line and adjusted each expenditure based on projected needs for FY2018/19.

 A. Are you proposing any structural organizational changes for FY2018/19?
 Do not include reclassifications or requests for pay increases.
 Do include changes to lines of supervision if applicable.
 No.